Analytics Data Feed overview

 Data feeds are a powerful way to get raw data out of Adobe Analytics.
 This raw data can be used in other platforms outside of Adobe to use at your organization’s discretion.
 Data is delivered in hourly batches at the conclusion of each hour, or in daily batches at the conclusion of each day.

-Make sure you meet all the following requirements before using data feeds.
+Make sure that you meet all the following requirements before using data feeds.

 Steps to get started